ShepherdOnline/ShepherdOnline/_drafts/2016-11-06-announcing-new-improvements-for-the-shepherd-journal.md

 categories:
   - Uncategorized
 ---
 The Shepherd Journal is accepting submissions of articles from organizations, businesses, and residents in Shepherd.
-Submissions can be for upcoming events, announcements about ongoing projects, athletic competitions, or even just
+Submissions can be for upcoming events, announcements about ongoing projects, athletic competitions, or even just general news about the community.
+I am also open to reviews or commentary about TV, books, or movies.

+Basically, if you have something you want to share, I'll help you share it.

+You can share your story by